ministryofjustice/hmpps-python-lib/README.md

 ### Raising the PR and tagging the release

-Raise a PR once the library is fully validated, and once the PR has been merged, tag the release (this will soon be automatically done), and it will automatically create a release asset file that corresponds with the tag.
+Raise a PR once the library is fully validated, and once the PR has been merged, the release will be tagged automatically with the version in `pyproject.toml`.

 ### Refreshing the version in other repositories